Hynix says chip supply requests jump on Elpida troubles

-SEOUL Hynix Semiconductor Inc (000660.KS), the world's No.2 memory chipmaker, said on Tuesday that it has seen marked growth in customer enquiries for increased chip supplies following financial troubles at Japanese rival Elpida Memory Inc 6665.T.
+SEOUL, March 13 Hynix Semiconductor Inc , the world's No.2 memory chipmaker, said on Tuesday that it has seen marked growth in customer enquiries for increased chip supplies following financial troubles at Japanese rival Elpida Memory Inc.

 Elpida, the world's No.3 maker of dynamic random access memory (DRAM), filed for bankruptcy in late February with $5.6 billion in debt after failing to secure a rescue from other chipmakers.